5 Common Mistakes When Borrowing Money for a Business

 There are a host of reasons why one might need to seek out a loan for their business.
 A loan may be necessary to start a business, to expand a business, to buy equipment or inventory, or to cover unexpected expenses, among other scenarios.
 While business loans can be helpful, borrowing money always comes with risk especially if you’re not well-researched and prepared.
 Let’s take a look at some common mistakes when borrowing money for a business.

 All loans are not created equal and the best loan for one expense may not be the best loan for another expense.
-“You want to understand what you’re going to use the money for and get the right loan product that goes with what you’re buying,” says Diana Waterman, Fractional Controller at Finatics Accounting.
+Getting clear on what you’re going to borrow the money for will help you to use the right loan product for your needs at a better cost-savings overall.
 For example, a business might use their Line of Credit to purchase a piece of equipment – when it may be better to get a longer term loan that has lower monthly payments to buy the equipment and save the Line of Credit as a safety net for their operational expenses to reduce cash flow risk.
 By using the right loan for what you need, it will better set your business up for success.

 When determining if a particular loan is best for what you need, there are other factors to consider outside of the loan term and interest rates.
 Although these factors are very important, so too are the loan size, level of payment flexibility, and default conditions.
 For example, if you default on your loan, will the bank have the right to sell collateral, such as your assets, inventory, real estate, or other items?
 To assess the borrowing risk involved with a financial institution, be sure to get the whole picture of the loan agreement.
 It can be helpful to talk to different lenders to consider the various agreements they are able to offer.